 Question 1 of 3

-What age range is eligible to receive support from the NDIS?
+What age range is eligible to receive early childhood supports from the NDIS?